OriginalYankeeDoodle/automated-google-form-filler/README.md

 ## Things To Remember

-- Every Google Form is different and has different fields.So you have to change the parameters in `send_answers()` function as per your needs.
+- Every Google Form is different and has different fields.
+So you have to change the parameters in `send_answers()` function as per your needs.
 - Some Forms need to submit a reCaptcha before submitting the form.
 This script won't work for them.